Dates and location for the 2027 conference coming soon

 Register NowRare disease breakthroughs don’t happen in isolation—they require collaboration, innovation, and a united commitment to progress.
 That’s why the NORD® Rare Disease Scientific Symposium is bringing together a dynamic community of researchers, clinicians, industry leaders, and advocates to spark the conversations and connections that drive science forward.

-This immersive, 1.5 day event is designed to push boundaries and bridge gaps across the rare disease landscape.
-Through engaging case studies, interactive panel discussions, and extended audience Q&A, participants will explore critical topics such as:
+This immersive, 1.5 day event is designed to push boundaries and bridge gaps across the rare disease landscape through engaging case studies, interactive panel discussions, and extended audience Q&A.

 Let’s break barriers and build progress—together.